0install/0repo/README.md

 The feeds will be added to the `feeds` directory, with any signatures removed (the signature will be stored in the Git commit message).
 0repo looks at the `uri` attribute in the XML to decide which of the registered repositories to use.

+Note: Any archives referenced in the feeds will not be imported or managed by 0repo.
+It will simply continue using the existing URL.

+If you get it wrong and want to retry, just revert `/feeds` (which is version controlled with Git) to the previous state. e.g.

+    $ cd feeds
+    $ git tag before-import
+    $ 0repo add .../*.xml
+    [ Problem ]
+    $ git reset --hard before-import
+    [ Fix problem ]
+    $ 0repo add .../*.xml

 Adding a release
 ----------------